Loading your cart…

-The lesson learned by the state would be that such sweeping transformations of society and immediate implementation would be problematic; and require more planning (such as with the construction of the Berlin Wall in 1961.
-For the East German people, seeing the reaction of the state, many more would flee West, others remaining and faced with the knowledge that openly acting against the government would leave them exposed to repercussions from the Soviet forces stationed in the country.
+The lesson learned by the state would be that such sweeping transformations of society and immediate implementation would be problematic; and require more planning (such as with the construction of the Berlin Wall, in 1961).
+For the East German people, seeing the reaction of the state, many more would flee West, others choosing to remain yet faced with the knowledge that openly acting against the government would leave them exposed to repercussions from the Soviet forces stationed in the country.

 While the reaction in the West of the city would be to rename the street on the West side of the Brandenburg Gate as the Street of the 17th June (Strasse des 17.
 Juni) and hold a national unification day every year on that day, it would take until the fall of the Berlin Wall and German reunification for the significance of this square to be celebrated in East Berlin.
 As any record of the uprising was suppressed from East German history books.

 For decades, East Germans remained fearful of the Soviet presence in the country, else they rise up again and be confronted by soldiers and tanks.
-When the opportunity came to storm the border crossings in 1989 and smash down the Berlin Wall, these Soviet troops would be nowhere in sight.
+Fortunately, when the opportunity came to storm the border crossings in 1989 and smash down the Berlin Wall, these Soviet troops would be nowhere in sight.

 Some useful links related to the Platz des Volksaufstandes: